DawsonMacPhee/PBB-Manipulation-Library/README.md

     all
         Compiles all the functions for the library and creates test executables

-    clean
-        Deletes all compiles executables and object files

     bandb.o
         Compliles bandb.c as an object file called bandb.o